paulfryer/neptune-developer-workshop/Labs/Airports/README.md

 ```

 Run this command twice, once for the source file air-routes-latest-nodes.csv and again for the source file air-routes-latest-edges.csv

-If you are using a Neptune instance in us-east-1 (N. Virginia), use the s3://db-week/ bucket.
-If you are using a Neptune instance in us-west-2 (Oregon), use the s3://db-week-west/ bucket.

 13. Run Gremlin Transversals
   * Run Gremlin client